-FNAR 1152 Concert Choir 2 credits Concert Choir is a choral ensemble consisting of both Southern State students and community members.
+FNAR 1152 Concert Choir

+Concert Choir is a choral ensemble consisting of both Southern State students and community members.
 The ensemble performs music in a variety of styles.
 No audition is required for the Concert Choir.

-FNAR 1180 Concert Band 2 credits Concert Band is a wind ensemble consisting of both Southern State students and community members.
+FNAR 1180 Concert Band

+Concert Band is a wind ensemble consisting of both Southern State students and community members.
 The ensemble performs a variety of music ranging from traditional symphonic band repertoire to popular music and jazz.
 No audition is required.

-FNAR 2211Figure Drawing3 creditsPrerequisite:FNAR 1105 and FNAR 11063

-An intensive studio figure-drawing course that emphasizes the skeletal-muscular structure, external contour, and proportion of the human form.
+FNAR 2211 Figure Drawing 3 credits Prerequisite: FNAR 1105 and FNAR 1106 and proportion of the human form.
 Studies and drawings from the live model, skeleton, cast, anatomical diagrams, and examples of old masters' drawings will aid the learning process.
 Development of composition and the discipline of seeing will receive special consideration.
 This course will explore a variety of media and art materials.